lukakostic/Maturskii/v0/Readme.md

 all variables are either literal or objects

 ## literals
-numbers  //all floats
+numbers  >all floats
-strings //chars are strings of length 1 functions //more on that in #functions null
+strings >chars are strings of length 1 functions >more on that in #functions null
-//bools are 0 and >0
+>bools are 0 and >0
-//indexes and bools are internally rounded
+>indexes and bools are internally rounded

 ## objects
 all objects have intrinsic value (can be literal or object) and properties